EMPLOYMENT LAW - 2022/3

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

-- Their ability to apply their knowledge to problem questions and essay questions;
+- Ability to apply knowledge to problem questions and essay questions

-- Their powers of critical analysis of the relevant areas of law
+- Critical analysis of the relevant areas of law

 The assessment addresses all learning outcomes listed above.